Storyflow Logo

 The contradiction is the firewall.
 AI-generated characters feel flat when the contradiction is generic ("brave but afraid").
 The writer's invention of a specific, load-bearing contradiction is what prevents the flat character.
 The AI scaffolds the rest; the writer holds the contradiction.

-Storyflow for the project-context work because the AI reads surrounding plot and theme.
-ChatGPT for the rapid variant generation that does not need context.
-Most working writers use both: Storyflow for the character profile on canvas, ChatGPT for the "give me 20 variants of this" generation.
+Storyflow for the project-context work, because the AI reads surrounding plot and theme.
+ChatGPT for rapid variant generation that does not need context.
+Most working writers use both: Storyflow for the character profile on canvas, ChatGPT for the "give me 20 variants" generation.

-Storyflow's canvas-AI reads the full project, so you can ask "is this character behaving consistently across chapters 8 to 12?" and get an answer based on the actual prose.
+Keep the character profile and the scene drafts you want checked on the same board (or bring chapters in as @-mentioned documents), and Storyflow's AI reads that active board plus up to three @-mentioned docs, so you can ask "is this character consistent across these scenes?" and get an answer based on the actual prose.
+For a whole novel you segment continuity by board rather than querying every chapter at once.
 Document-based tools require manual continuity checks.
-The canvas-AI is the difference between a character that drifts and a character that holds.
+The canvas-AI is the difference between a character that drifts and one that holds.

 AI can draft dialogue lines from the five fields.
 The output is rarely the final dialogue because AI tends to write competent-but-generic prose.
 The strongest workflow is AI-drafted line, writer-revised final.
 The verbal mannerism (the specific tic that makes the voice the voice) is usually the writer's invention.